Learn more about urethral sounding in this beginner’s guide. Discover the best sounding toys, penis plug, and tips on how to use them safely.

 This is where it all started.
 The history of the sounding.

 William Holme Van Buren was an American surgeon.
-Who first learned of the average length of the mare urethra. (around 8″) And these urethral sounds were called after his name.
+Who first learned of the average length of the male urethra. (around 8″) And these urethral sounds were called after his name.

 These J curved urethral sounds are specifically designed for deep prostate penetration.